TWA Flight Center at JFK Airport

 The TWA Terminal in Summer 2019

-The former TWA Flight Center at New York City's John F. Kennedy International Airport is one of the finest examples of mid 20th century modernist architecture in the United States.
+The former TWA Flight Center at New York City's John F. Kennedy International Airport is one of the finest examples of mid-20th-century modernist architecture in the United States.
 Built in the golden moments of the Jet Age for Trans World Airlines by the renowned architect Eero Saarinen, this iconic New York City Landmark is also listed on the National Register of Historic Places and is significant for its architecture, engineering, and status as an enduring symbol of American air travel.

-In May of 2019, after being vacant for years, the terminal reopened to the public as the centerpiece of the new TWA Hotel, a 1960s-themed airport hotel catering to passengers traveling through JFK and the first and only hotel located fully within the boundaries of the airport.
+In May of 2019, after being vacant for years, the terminal reopened to the public as the centerpiece of the new TWA Hotel, a 1960s-themed airport hotel catering to passengers traveling through JFK and the first and only hotel located entirely within the boundaries of the airport.

 Trans World Airlines and the Jet Age

 American air travel became commercially viable only after the Second World War when the United States enjoyed one of the most prosperous periods in its history.
-By the time the flight center opened in 1962, over 11 million passengers a year were passing through JFK, up from just 3.5 million a decade or so earlier.
+By the time the flight center opened in 1962, over 11 million passengers a year were passing through JFK, up from just 3.5 million a decade earlier.

 TWA launched nonstop jet service between New York and Los Angeles in 1953, followed by a New York-London-Frankfurt route in 1959.
-In this period, the preferred aircraft of TWA was the Lockhead "Constellation" model, also used by Pan American World Airways and as Air Force One by President Dwight Eisenhower.
+In this period, the preferred aircraft of TWA was the Lockheed "Constellation" model, also used by Pan American World Airways and as Air Force One by President Dwight Eisenhower.

-Pan Am was TWA's principle rival, and the two airlines dominated the market during the middle of the 20th Century.
-By the time the Flight Center was being built, TWA operated flights between 65 US cities and 23 destinations abroad, second only to Pan Am, which had just completed its own iconic terminal at JFK, known as the "Worldport", in 1960.
+Pan Am was TWA's principal rival, and the two airlines dominated the market during the middle of the 20th Century.
+By the time the Flight Center was being built, TWA operated flights between 65 US cities and 23 destinations abroad, second only to Pan Am, which had just completed its own iconic terminal at JFK, known as the "Worldport," in 1960.
 (The Worldport was demolished in 2013).